 About two hours south of Cancun, Tulum trades big, all-inclusive resort ambiance for more boutique properties and bohemian design.
 The destination often stirs up mixed reviews from visitors, with some saying Tulum is the most beautiful, exotic, spiritual getaway there is (because of this, it’s often compared to Bali).
 I’ve heard others refer to Tulum as overrated, because it’s admittedly quite different from the rest of Mexico and its popularity has exploded significantly in the last decade, leading to growing pains and a whole slew of new opportunities and challenges.

 All that said, I do think that there is a right way to do Tulum, and that its allure is undeniably cool and worth a visit.
-After spending a decent amount of time here, I compiled some of my favorite activities and experiences into an adventure- and relaxation-filled itinerary for your first visit.
+After spending months and months here over the past 5+ years, I compiled some of my favorite activities and experiences into an adventure- and relaxation-filled itinerary for your first visit.

 Read on for my one-week guide to Tulum and beyond!